Tax returns for first time lodgers

 What’s the best way to lodge your first tax return?

-There’s more than one-way to lodge a tax return: Online DIY, lodge online with the assistance of an H&R Block tax consultant or book an appointment in any of our 470 + offices.
+There’s more than one-way to lodge a tax return: Online Express, lodge online with the assistance of an H&R Block tax consultant or book an appointment in any of our 470 + offices.
 Whichever way you lodge with us, our tax consultants will ensure you make the most of your first tax return.

 H&R Block can help